42cursus-youkim/NetPractice/doc/basic.md

 ### goal 01 ~ 03
 - since all masks are empty -> `75.227.117.0/24` will be easiest
   - host ip range: `75.227.117.{1 ~ 254}`
+- just don't make them overlap
+- there will be more after having other interfaces...